Start My Answer

 Ask Malen & Associates to provide proof of debt

-Malen and Associates buys charged-off debts that may have lost track of the details of the debt, especially if the debt has moved from one collector to another.
+Malen and Associates buys charged-off debts that may have lost track of the details of the debt, especially if the debt has moved from one debt collector to another.
 You may challenge Malen & Associates to disclose more information, such as the original creditor, the amount owed, the procedure for disputing the debt, and proof that the debt has not been cleared.

 If they do not provide those details within 30 days, you can dispute the debt claims.
 Malen & Associates cannot pursue your case and use any debt collection tactics against you until they provide the requested information.